 With Dr. Koffron on board, Beaumont, a leader in kidney transplants, is offering both liver and multi-organ transplants for the first time.

-Dr. Samarapungavan ("Samar") assumed the role of Medical Director of Multi-Organ Transplantation at Beaumont Hospital, Royal Oak, in July 2008, having served as our primary kidney transplant physician since joining Beaumont in 2002.
+Dr. Samarapungavan (“Samar”) is the medical director of multi-organ transplantation at Beaumont Hospital, Royal Oak.
+He has also served as our primary kidney transplant physician since 2002.